 - 0-5 grams of added sugar

-TIP: I prefer to buy cereals less sugars since they still taste great and you can add sweetness with fruit.
+TIP: I prefer to buy cereal with less sugars since they still taste great, aren’t overtly sweet, and can be sweetened with fruit.

-How to Choose a Healthy Cereal for Kids, Step-by-Step
+How to Choose a Cereal for Kids, Step-by-Step

-No matter which store you shop at, the process of choosing a healthy cereal is the same.
+No matter where you shop, the process of choosing a healthy cereal is the same.
 Here’s what I recommend:

-- Look for a box that has a whole grain as one of the first three ingredients.
+- Look for a type that has a whole grain as one of the first three ingredients.

 Best Cold Cereal for Toddlers

-When buying a cereal for toddlers, ideally you’ll choose one that has 0-2 grams of added sugars.
-These are less sweet and are free from excess sugar that little kids simply don’t need in their diet.
-They also are easy to eat and taste good, so they are still a healthy breakfast or snack component.
-You can serve them dry or softened slightly in milk.
+When buying a cereal for toddlers, I like this group that has less than 2 grams of added sugars.
+These low-sugar cereals are fortified with vitamins and minerals, and still taste really good.
+They also are easy to eat and can be served dry or softened slightly in milk.
 Here are my favorites.

-- Puffed rice, corn, millet, or kamut; 0 g sugar
+- Puffed rice, corn, millet, or kamut, according to your preferences

-- Shredded wheat (softened in milk for younger toddlers); 0 g sugar
+- Shredded wheat (softened in milk for younger toddlers)

-- Cheerios (or similar store brand “O” cereal); 1 g sugar
+- Cheerios (or similar store brand O’s cereal)

-- Rice Chex (or another unflavored Chex); 2 g sugar
+- Rice Chex (or another unflavored Chex; a nice gluten-free option)

 TIP: That New England Naturals granola is the first granola I’ve seen without added sugar.
 It’s also free from large clumps and it softens nicely in yogurt and milk, making it a great options for kids.